Asiatique the Riverfront has been on my list of places to visit now for a while and unlike many places in Bangkok it is relatively easy to get to.

 Over on the far side of Asiatique the Riverfront is the large Ferris wheel that we saw from the boat.

 Maybe an attraction for some, but not for me.
-I am not the best with heights.
+I am not the best with heights, so we gave it a miss.

 If you dare to go on this ride you will be rewarded with some fabulous night time views over the Bangkok skyline.